FOREX-Euro drops on anti-austerity votes but off lows

 * Anti-austerity votes in Greece, France push euro lower

-* Greece might run out of cash by end-June if no government
+* Greece might run out of cash by end-June if no govt

 Renewed fears about the stability of the euro zone made the

-$1.30 on its way to hitting a three-month low against the dollar
+its way to hitting a three-month low against the dollar in the

 Technical support helped pare losses during New York trade,